 The product should have the date clearly marked including the date of manufacture (the date on which the food becomes the product as described) and the date of packaging (the date on which the food is placed in the container in which it will be ultimately sold).
 For certain food products these dates will be the same.
-The sell by date, use by date (recommended last consumption date - Expiry date) and the date of minimum durability (will keep at least until 'best before') should be clearly marked.
+The sell by date, use by date (recommended last consumption date - Expiry date.